skounis/Building-Cloud-Computing-Solutions/README.md

 * Basic sanity testing: It verifies that if you also do some exploratory data analysis that you can ensure that things are working properly.

 > How much testing: Just enough to solve the problem.

+Testing Strategy:
+* Just right: Not too much, neither too litle.
+Just enough for knowing what we do works.